Ratul345/ink/README.md

 ## 🤝 Contributing

-We welcome contributions that align with Ink's philosophy of simplicity.
+Contributions are welcome if they align with Ink's philosophy of simplicity.
+Please keep pull requests small, focused, and intentional.
 Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## 📄 License